Home » WOU CiP Home

 To be considered for a WOU CiP internship, you must complete all three steps of the application process.

-- PREP SESSION: Attend a mandatory prep session during Week 5 or 6.
-Information includes an overview of the WOU CiP application process, best practices for resume and cover letter writing, and interview techniques to better prepare you for your WOU CiP application materials and interview.
+Prep sessions provide an overview of the WOU CiP application process, best practices for resume and cover letter writing, and interview techniques to better prepare you for your application materials and interview.

-- APPLICATION SUBMISSION: Complete the WOU CiP online application, which includes a resume and cover letter submission.
-(Apply for no more than 2 positions)
+2. APPLICATION SUBMISSION: Complete the WOU CiP online application, which includes a resume and cover letter submission.